MonkmanMH/martinmonkman/content/post/2020-09-15_penguins/index.md

 Note that the first row does _not_ contain the variable names, but the first record—the observed characteristics of the first penguin in our dataset.
 This type of structure, with the variable names stored separately, is common in fixed-width files.

 Also note that white space is at a minimum.
-For example, in the first records there are two spaces after the "male" but only because "female" has two more letters (as is shown in the second record).
-In data files where the creators are _really_ serious about saving space, a variable like `sex` would be coded using a single digit (perhaps 1 = "female" and 2 = "male", but be careful! ^[[Boys will be boys: Data error prompts U-turn on study of sex differences in school](https://retractionwatch.com/2017/10/17/boys-will-boys-data-error-prompts-u-turn-study-sex-differences-school/)—RetractionWatch.com]), rather than the 6 characters required to spell out the words.
+For example, in the first records there are two spaces after the word "male" because "female" has two more letters (as is shown in the second record); the variable has to be long enough to accommodate the longest value.
+In data files where the creators are _really_ serious about saving space, a variable like `sex` would be coded using a single digit (perhaps 1 = "female" and 2 = "male", but be careful! ^[[Boys will be boys: Data error prompts U-turn on study of sex differences in school](https://retractionwatch.com/2017/10/17/boys-will-boys-data-error-prompts-u-turn-study-sex-differences-school/)—RetractionWatch.com]), rather than the six characters required to spell out the words.

 In the `palmerpenguins_fwf.txt` file there are 8 different variables, described in the table below: